JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Canonical project notes now cover full-site concerns only.
 - Frontend-only implementation, UX, validation, and planning notes now live in `_new/frontend/documents/FRONT-END_NOTES.md`.
 - Backend-only implementation, schema, and operations notes now live in `_new/backend/documents/BACK-END_NOTES.md`.
-- Auth and gallery data are mid-transition across the full site: session bootstrap exists on the backend, while the live site still needs the coordinated frontend cutover.
+- Auth and gallery data are still mid-transition across the full site, but the coordinated frontend session-first bootstrap and backend default session redirect are now implemented locally; deployed browser validation and retirement of the last token-bootstrap fallback are still pending.
 - The gallery stack is also mid-transition to `gallery_v2` through compatibility views and explicit schema endpoints.
 - The next major full-site editing milestone is a broader admin edit-system overhaul so subjects, sets, and images can be managed with much finer control.
 - The first-pass frontend-only `/edit` overhaul is now in place locally through layout, readability, set-editor usability, uploader clarity, selection or staging preparation, and direct edit-surface tests; the next stage is primarily backend and contract work so the fuller admin controls can become durable.